bcornelusse/microgrid-bench/README.rst

     conda create --name microgrid --file conda-{platform}.txt

- where "{platform}" must matche your OS.
+ where "{platform}" must match your OS.
 Checkout `this reference <https://conda.io/docs/user-guide/tasks/manage-environments.html>`__ for more information about how to manage Anaconda environments.